-As at the year-end, IESALC's cash and other receivables amount to USD 1 413 379, which is higher than the current liabilities equalling USD 85 497.
+As at the year-end, IESALC's cash and other receivables amounted to USD 1 197 487, which is higher than the current liabilities equalling USD 87 208.
 Therefore, IESALC is not exposed to a significant liquidity risk.

-16.4 Currency risk
+15.4 Currency risk

 Currency risk is the risk that the fair value or future cash flows of a financial instrument fluctuates due to changes in foreign exchange rates.
 IESALC is exposed to foreign exchange risk on revenues and expenses denominated in foreign currencies.
+A 1% increase/decrease in exchange rate would not have a material impact on the financial statements.

-Foreign currency risk related to extra budgetary activities is managed through individual project budget planning for foreign currency expenditure.
+Foreign currency risk related to voluntary contribution activities is managed through individual project budget planning for foreign currency expenditure.
+Therefore, IESALC is not exposed to significant currency risk.

-16.5 Interest rate risk
+15.5 Interest rate risk

-Interest rate risk arises from the effects of market interest rates fluctuations on the fair value of financial assets and liabilities and/or on future cash flows.
+Interest rate risk arises from the effects of market interest rate fluctuations on the fair value of financial assets and liabilities and/or on future cash flows.
 IESALC is mainly exposed to interest rate risk on its financial interest-bearing assets.
-IESALC did not hold any investments as at 31 December 2021.
-IESALC is not exposed to any significant interest rate risk.
+IESALC did not hold any investments as at 31 December 2022 and is not exposed to any significant interest rate risk.

-16.6 Concentration risk
+15.6 Concentration risk